140J1/kimura.github.io/README.md

-# UPPAAL Models for PK/PD-Informed Clinical Guideline Verification
+# UPPAAL Models and Supplementary materials for Our Study

-This repository contains the UPPAAL models and verification queries used in our study on the formal verification of clinical practice guidelines incorporating pharmacokinetic/pharmacodynamic (PK/PD) assessment.
+This repository contains the UPPAAL models and verification queries used in our study on the formal verification of clinical practice guidelines with pharmacokinetic/pharmacodynamic (PK/PD) assessment.

 ## Overview